magentabusiness/magentabusiness.github.io/_includes/templates/install/docker/docker-compose-setup-running.md

 {: .copy-code}

 After a while when all services will be successfully started you can open `http://{your-host-ip}` in you browser (for ex. `http://localhost`).
-You should see ThingsBoard login page.
+You should see IoT Hub login page.

 Use the following default credentials: